 Petroleum supply specialists take the standard ten weeks of Basic Combat Training (otherwise known as boot camp) and 11 weeks of Advanced Individual Training (AIT) at Fort Lee in Virginia.
 As with all Army jobs, the training period is divided between on-the-job training and classroom instruction.

-During your AIT, you'll learn to operate airplane refueling systems, how to plan and schedule petroleum transport, and the requisite safety regulations and procedures for handling petroleum and other hazardous materials.
+During your AIT, you'll learn to operate airplane refueling systems, how to plan and schedule petroleum transport, and the required safety regulations and procedures for handling petroleum and other hazardous materials.
 One of the first things soldiers in this MOS learn is how to handle petroleum fuel and other products in the event of a fire.

 You'll learn how to operate equipment like pumps, tankers, and pipelines, and become very familiar with how fuel is made, pumped and tested.
 You'll also learn the proper procedures for getting fuels to the Army vehicles that need it, especially in combat situations.

 Qualifying for MOS 92F

 As with any Army job, first, you'll take the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 You'll need a score of 86 in the clerical (CL) aptitude area and an 85 in the operators and food (OF) segment.

 Unlike some military jobs, you don't need a Department of Defense security clearance for MOS 92F, but you need normal color vision and have to have a valid state driver's license.